Professor-G/MicroLIA/docs/source/Gravitational Microlensing.rst

     :class: with-shadow with-border
     :width: 1200px

     Figure 8: Baseline magnitude as a function of the blending coefficient :math:`b`.
-This microlensing data was taken by OGLE III and compiled between 2003 and 2008 by by `Richards et al 2011 <https://arxiv.org/abs/1101.1959>`_.
+This microlensing data was taken by OGLE III and compiled between 2003 and 2008 by Richards et al 2011.
 For modeling events, we took :math:`1 \leq b \leq 10`.

 While in reality a lens is not a point source, this simple model serves to illuminate the basic fundamentals behind the microlensing theory, and was sufficient for our modeling of microlensing events, as described in Section 3.